idurar/idurar-erp-crm/README.md

 npm install
 ```

-This command will navigate to the frontend directory within the project and install all the required packages for the frontend.

 #### Step 9: Run the Frontend Server

 After installing the frontend dependencies, run the following command in the same terminal to start the frontend server: